Introduction about Spring Security

 So that’s all for the authentication section!

-To enable authorization function, you need to modify the file security.xml to add some other configuration as follows:
+To enable the authorization function, you need to modify the file security.xml to add some other configurations as follows:

-Here, I added another user “thanh” with the role of ROLE_GUEST and I modified the <http> tag to add an intercept-url for the request to the address “http://localhost:8080/” is for users with role ROLE_USER only.
+Here, I added another user “thanh” with the role of ROLE_GUEST and I modified the access attribute of the <intercept-url> tag to configure the request to the address “http://localhost:8080/” for users with ROLE_USER only.
 This means that only the user with the role ROLE_USER will have access to the address “http://localhost:8080/”.

 As you can see, although the “thanh” user has access to our application but for the resource with the “/” path, this user has no access.